1technophile/OpenMQTTGateway/docs/integrate/node_red.md

 ![](../img/OpenMQTTgateway_NODERED-integration.png)

 ::: tip
 The "+" enables to process the data from all the gateways whatever name they have.
-So you may setup several OpenMQTTGateway you will not have to change the Node-Red configuration.
+So you may setup several OpenMQTTGateway, you will not have to change the Node-Red configuration.
 :::

-This configuration enables to process all the data coming from the sensor
+This configuration enables to process all the data coming from the sensor.

 * Click on done
 * So as to monitor the traffic coming; you can add a debug node with *msg.payload* as Output